AeonDigital/Shell-MSE-Main-Module/src/mse/interface/set/cursorPosition/attachments/man/en-us.md

     - r: right
     - l: left
 - hint      :
-  If set, it will "anchor" the cursor at the maximum position of the chosen limit.
+  If set, it will `anchor` the cursor at the maximum position of the chosen limit.